ladrians/RoboND-Kinematics-Project-P2/writeup.md

 ![alt text][image8]

 Finally the two-finger gripper needs an extra frame.
 It represents the point on the end effector that we actually care about.
-It differs from frame 6 only by a translation in the Z6 direction.
+It differs from frame 6 only by a translation in the Z direction.

 The data for the associated joints can be found in the [kr210.urdf.xacro](kuka_arm/urdf/kr210.urdf.xacro) file, the important parts are highlighted as follows: